Cropped-Logo

-How to create a persona in Digital Marketing
+How to create a persona in digital marketing

-1. What is a Persona?
+1. What is a persona?

-Note that Persona can be defined in this way:
+Note that persona can be defined in this way:

-• A 22-year-old woman
+• A 22 -year -old woman

-• Single/couple
+• Single/Couple

-• Living in a metropolitan area
+• Live in a metropolitan area

-• Minimum monthly income of 1 salary
+• Monthly minimum yield of 1 salary

-• Difficulty finding shoes this size.
+• Difficulty finding shoes of this size.

 If you still have questions about how to define a persona in digital marketing, see the topic below: